‘Slap Shot’ still iconic in hockey despite sport’s changes | Times Leader

 “I had to be true to the milieu (of minor league hockey players),” Dowd told The AP at the time.
 “That’s the way they talk.”

 It was the way they lived, too.
 Dunlop’s apartment in the film?
 That was Boudreau’s actual pad, picked because it was the messiest of any player’s.
-The also film captures life in the minors off the ice — the long bus trips, the downtime in bars and motels. , in every way, with no big plot twists to worry about.
+The also film captures life in the minors off the ice — the long bus trips, the downtime in bars and motels.
+The characters are just characters, in every way, with no big plot twists to worry about.

 Boudreau recalls spending as much as 10 hours a day in uniform waiting to shoot a scene, how brutally real some of the big hits were and the night he got to spend with Newman, Hill and Dave Hanson in the film room.